 The Cape Cod License Plate grant program focuses on regional priorities for economic development, determined annually, that align with implementation of the region’s Comprehensive Economic Development Strategy (CEDS).
-Barnstable County has typically distributed license plate funds through major grants and micro grants.
 The grants' eligible recipients are non-profits and municipalities.
-The specific priorities identified in the most recent CEDS are:
+The regional priority initiatives identified in the 2019 CEDS Action Plan are:

 County and Commission Roles

 The BCEDC is responsible for determining grant priorities, reviewing grant proposals, and making funding recommendations to the Barnstable County Commissioners for grant awards.